-If you were born in the United States, your birth certificate is one of your most important identifying documents, necessary for validating your citizenship and often required for functions such as applying for higher education, getting or renewing photo identification such as a passport, and getting married or changing your name.
-While most parents go home with a hospital birth record and are required to register for a complete one, many people do not own a certified copy of their birth certificate.
+If you were born in the United States, you should have your birth certificate at home.
+That is because this is one of your most important identifying documents.
+It is necessary for validating your citizenship and often required for functions such as applying for higher education.
+You also need it to get or renew photo identification such as a passport, and to get married or change your name.
+Most parents go home with a hospital birth record and are required to register for a complete one.
+However, many people do not have a certified copy of their birth certificate at home.
 Unfortunately, this often means trouble later on, when you need this document for travel, school, or verifying your own identity.

-Here are 5 reasons you should have your birth certificate at home.
+Are you wondering, “Why do I need a birth certificate?”
+Here are five reasons why you should have your birth certificate at home:

-You will also likely need your birth certificate when applying for documents such as a driver’s license, social security card, marriage certificate, and in order to get a court order to change your name.
+You will also likely need your birth records when applying for documents such as a driver’s license, social security card, or marriage certificate.
+It is necessary in order to get a court order to change your name too.

-Keeping a copy of your birth certificate in a safe and accessible place gives you an easy way to verify your identity, restore many types of lost identity cards, and establish your genealogy for your children.
-If you are traveling or out of the country, your birth certificate serves as an important document verifying your U.S. citizenship in case you lose your passport.
-Most importantly, your birth certificate is a form of identification that never expires, so you’ll have proof of your identity even if your other cards expire.
+Keeping a copy of your birth certificate at home in a safe and accessible place gives you an easy way to verify your identity.
+You can also use it to restore many types of lost identity cards and establish your genealogy for your children.
+If you are traveling out of the country, your birth certificate serves as an important document verifying your U.S. citizenship in case you lose your passport.
+Most importantly, your birth records are a form of identification that never expires.
+Therefore, you’ll have proof of your identity even if your other cards expire.

-If you’re registering for a class, school, or any form of higher education, you may be required to provide your birth certificate.
-This assures that you are who you say you are, are a legal U.S. resident, and are the age you say you are.
+If you’re registering for a class, school, or any form of higher education, you may be asked to provide your birth records.
+This confirms your identity, your age, and that you are a legal U.S. resident.
 This is especially important for younger children and minors, who need birth certificates to participate in sports.

-If you intend to travel to any country outside of the United States, you will have to provide your birth certificate to acquire your passport.
-A certified copy of your birth certificate functions as proof of your citizenship.
+To travel outside of the United States, you will have to provide your birth certificate to get your passport.
+A certified copy of your birth records functions as proof of your citizenship.

-Holding an existing copy of your birth certificate will make it easier to request copies of birth certificates for your parents, grandparents, and great grandparents, so that you can establish your genealogy or family tree.
-While not important to everyone, your birth certificate also functions as irrevocable proof of your parentage, giving your parents the ability to take legal action and request documentation on your behalf should you lose your vital records.
+Having a copy of your birth certificate at home enables you to ask for copies of birth certificates for your parents, grandparents, and great grandparents.
+With their birth records, you can establish your genealogy or family tree.
+While not important to everyone, your birth certificate also functions as irrevocable proof of your parentage.
+That means it gives your parents the ability to take legal action and request documentation on your behalf should you lose your vital records.

 How Do I Order a Copy of My Birth Certificate?

-There are many reasons you may need a copy of your birth certificate, leading many people to keep a secondary copy in a safe place such as a safe or safety deposit box.
+There are many reasons why you may need a copy of your birth certificate.
+That is why many people keep a secondary copy in a secure place such as a safe or safety deposit box.

-If you don’t have a copy of your birth certificate, it’s always a good idea to acquire one.
-Hopefully these 5 reasons to have your birth certificate at home will convince you to do so.
+If you don’t have a copy of your birth records, it’s always a good idea to get one.
+Hopefully, these five reasons to have your birth certificate at home will convince you to do so.